arista-netdevops-community/ansible-cvp-avd-toi/labs/lab02-ansible-template-mgt/README.md

 # Go to lab02
 $ cd ../lab02-ansible-template-mgt

+# Run playbook to create the configuration folder
+$ ansible-playbook playbook.create.folder.yml

 # Run playbook to generate the configuration files
 $ ansible-playbook playbook.config_gen.yml

-# Check the playbook to see where the configuration files have been rendered
+# Check the playbook to see where the configuration has been rendered
 $ more playbook.config_gen.yml

 # Check the rendered configuration

-$ ls configuration
+# Run playbook to create the configuration folder
-$ more configuration/leaf1.txt
+$ ansible-playbook playbook.create.folder.yml
+# Note the difference in the colors (green vs yellow) and the number of changes (0 vs 1)
 ```

 __2. Extend the jinja2 template to generate the configuration of the DNS servers__